ormfav/LsnDavideVallenzasca/readme.md

+# TL;DR
+Go in the "home" directory.
+From here you can
+* Compile: make <ex>, where <ex> can be:
+    - empty = compile all
+    - XY = compile excercise XY
+    - XYz = compile assignment z from excercise XY
+* Execute: ./lsn XYz (**note:** if you change a .inl input file you can compile and execute the desired assignment using ./lsn -c XYz)
+* View results:

+* Clean:
+**Note:** An exeption is made for exercise 04: here 041 refers to the calculation made for the solid phase, 042 for the liquid phase, 043 for the gasseous phase -and not for the actual assignment.

 # Folder structure
 Each excercise folder is labelled with a two-chars name indicating the number of the excercise.
 The structure of the folder is the